 Royal Botanic Gardens Victoria now has an access key for both Cranbourne and Melbourne Gardens.
 This tool allows visitors with people with limited abilities to make informed decisions about their visit to the Gardens.
 It provides detailed information about parking, the gradient of paths and access.
 It also highlights accessible toilets and services that the Gardens provides, such as electric scooters.
 The Cranbourne Access Key is available to download in either high contrast or large print formats, and the Melbourne Access Key can be found in both formats here:

 - The Explorer is a motorised people mover that circulates around the Australian Garden every 25 minutes.
 The Explorer seats 22 people and has room for one standard wheel chair (with on ramp).
 Explorer tickets are available through our What's On page, or at the Visitor Centre.
-Prices are $10 Adults/ $8 Concession/ $5 Child.
-Companion card holders are free.

 - The Australian Garden can be easily accessed from the Visitor Centre via a ramp or a *lift operated by trained staff.
 Please note that due to upgrade works, the lift will not be operational until Feb 2023.

 - All paths are either sealed or granitic gravel and are suitable for both non-motorised and electric wheelchairs.

 - The gift shop and the Visitor Centre are all accessible without the use of a ramp or lift.

 - Assistance dogs are permitted throughout the Cranbourne Gardens.

 - Cranbourne Gardens' staff and volunteers have been trained by Vision Australia to deliver Audio Descriptor Tours.
 Tours can be booked at the Visitor Centre or on +61 3 5990 2200.

 - Sensory and Inclusive programs are available for school groups.

 - The Australian Garden car park has parking bays for mobility impaired visitors.